 Anthony J. Sylvester

-Among Anthony’s financial institutional clients are Bank of America, JPMorgan Chase, The Provident Bank, New York Community Bank, Sun Bank, Affinity Federal Credit Union, NVE Bank, Investors Bank, TD Bank, HSBC, ConnectOne Bank, Lakeland Bank, Everbank Commercial Finance, Signature Bank, First Bank, Ocean First Bank, Santander, The Lending Club and PHH.
+Among Anthony’s financial institutional clients are JPMorgan Chase, The Provident Bank, New York Community Bank, Affinity Federal Credit Union, NVE Bank, Investors Bank, TD Bank, ConnectOne Bank, Lakeland Bank, Magyar Bank, Emigrant Bank, TIAA Commercial Finance, Peapack-Gladstone Bank, Ocean First Bank, and Santander.

 Anthony has been named among the top banking lawyers in New Jersey by Best Lawyers in America®, a peer review of US Lawyers.
-Best Lawyers® named him the 2014 Banking and Finance Litigation “Lawyer of the Year” for the Newark region in both 2014 and 2015.
-He has served as the New Jersey Editor of CarLaw (www.carlaw.com) and HouseLaw (www.houselaw.com), monthly reports published by the Consumer Credit Compliance Company.
+Best Lawyers® named him the Banking and Finance Litigation “Lawyer of the Year” for the Newark region in both 2014, 2016 and 2019.
+He has previously served as the New Jersey Editor of CarLaw (www.carlaw.com) and HouseLaw (www.houselaw.com), monthly reports published by the Consumer Credit Compliance Company.
 Anthony is also a member of the Conference on Consumer Finance Law.

 In addition, Anthony has long maintained a wide-ranging state and federal court commercial litigation practice for clients in many other industries.
 He regularly appears in courts in various vicinages in New York and New Jersey State and Federal Courts.
 Anthony has represented clients defending against Directors and Officers claims, closely-held businesses in all aspects of business breakup litigation, and clients in trademark and counterfeit matters, breach of contract disputes and various business tort cases.
 Anthony also regularly represents professionals against claims of professional malpractice and breach of fiduciary duty.
 Among the clients he has represented are Hartford Investment Financial Services, FedEx, Victoria’s Secret, Progressive Insurance Company, Gold Medal Bakery, Inc., MERSEN, S.A. and NICE Corporation.
 Benchmark Litigation named him a “Local Litigation Star” in its Definitive Guide to America’s Leading Litigation Firms and Attorneys.
 Thompson Reuters has included him on New Jersey’s “Super Lawyers” list.
 Best Lawyers recognized him in the Commercial Litigation Category for 2015.